NeuralCrop: Combining physics and machine learning for improved crop yield projections: Introduction

 Machine learning (ML) approaches have emerged rapidly in agricultural ecosystem modelling \cite{sweet2025transdisciplinary, liu2024knowledge, van2020crop}.
-These models are capable of learning complex, nonlinear interactions, which are difficult to explicitly resolve in process-based GGCMs, from observational data (e.g., remote sensing, field measurements, and regional agricultural statistics), providing an alternative for crop yield projections.
+These models are capable of learning complex, nonlinear interactions, which are difficult to explicitly resolve in process-based GGCMs, from observational data (e.g., remote sensing, field measurements, and subnational statistics), providing an alternative for crop yield projections.
 ML approaches have been successfully used to emulate GGCMs to enable sensitivity and uncertainty analyses under input perturbations \cite{liu2023statistical}, and to downscale GGCM outputs to finer spatial and temporal resolutions \cite{folberth2019spatio}.
 Once trained, ML approaches typically require considerably lower computational costs and memory demands during inference than traditional GGCMs.

-However, ML approaches also have significant limitations.
-They are mostly trained using root-mean-squared-error loss, a method that rewards averaging over uncertainty, consequently producing overly smoothed or even physically implausible predictions when applied for long-term crop simulations~\cite{terven2025comprehensive}.
-As these models are purely data-driven, they capture only statistical correlations rather than realistic representations of biophysical processes, which leads to poor extrapolation performance when applied outside their training distributions (e.g., future climate scenarios)~\cite{sweet2025transdisciplinary}.
-Furthermore, this lack of physical process representations results in limited interpretability, making it difficult to diagnose crop-climate interactions and to attribute yield responses to underlying mechanisms \cite{paudel2023interpretability}.
+However, ML approaches have noteworthy limitations compared with GGCMs.
+Most ML models are optimized using root-mean-squared-error loss, which rewards averaging over uncertainty and consequently produces overly smoothed projections for long-term crop simulations~\cite{terven2025comprehensive}.
+Lacking realistic biophysical mechanisms, these purely data-driven models only capture statistical correlations, leading to limited interpretability and poor extrapolation to unseen future climates \cite{paudel2023interpretability, sweet2025transdisciplinary}.
 Ensuring generalization and physical consistency thus remains a primary barrier to the application of pure ML models in crop modelling.
-In addition, sparse and heterogeneous observational data further constrain training and evaluation of purely data-driven models \cite{tseng2021learning}.
-Despite some success in using ML approaches for crop simulations, these models have not yet been shown to outperform state-of-the-art GGCMs \cite{liu2023statistical, folberth2019spatio}.
+In addition, sparse observational data further limits the use of pure ML models \cite{tseng2021learning}.
+Despite some success in using ML approaches on crop simulations, these models have not demonstrated to outperform state-of-the-art GGCMs \cite{liu2023statistical, folberth2019spatio}.